-An individual who is not legally dependent on another may change their domicile and acquire a domicile of choice.

-To shed a domicile of origin an individual must sever his ties with the jurisdiction that is his domicile of origin and reside in another jurisdiction.
-It is necessary to be able to prove a permanent and indefinite intention of making a permanent home in that new jurisdiction.
+An individual who is not legally dependent on another may change their domicile by acquiring a domicile of choice.
+To shed a domicile of origin an individual should sever his ties with the jurisdiction of his domicile of origin and take up residence in another jurisdiction, with the intention of residing there permanently, and indefinitely.

-A long period of residence in another jurisdiction is not enough to prove that an individual has acquired a domicile of choice there.
+A long period of residence in another jurisdiction is not enough to prove that an individual has acquired a domicile of choice wthere.
 Furthermore, nationality is not conclusive as to the question of domicile.

-Case law illustrates the difficulties when trying to prove the displacing of a domicile of origin.
-Unfortunately there is not an exhaustive list of "do's and don'ts" available to individuals and each case is decided upon its merits.
+Case law illustrates the difficulties when trying to prove the loss of a domicile of origin by taking up a domicile of choice elsewhere.
+Unfortunately, there is not an exhaustive list of "dos and don'ts" available to individuals and each case is decided upon its merits.